kpatel00/CountDownTimerWeek2/README-template.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+CountDownTimerWeek2 is app used for count down.
+I use state and CountDownTimer function in this app.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+After building successfully this project. i learn about state in jetpack compose.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->